AdaCore/gnatstudio/docs/users_guide/extending.rst

   loaded from the key theme.
 This also updates all the menus to reflect the new shortcuts.

-  The :guilabel:`Reset` button will discard all the keybindings you have manually overridden, and revert to the theme's default key bindings.
+  The :guilabel:`Reset` button will discard all the key bindings you have manually overridden, and revert to the theme's default key bindings.

   The :guilabel:`Create` lets you create a new key theme by copying all